MosesSupposes/Purescript-By-Example/text/chapter5.md

 This declaration defines `Shape` as a sum of different constructors, and for each constructor identifies the data that is included.
 A `Shape` is either a `Circle` which contains a center `Point` and a radius (a number), or a `Rectangle`, or a `Line`, or `Text`.
 There are no other ways to construct a value of type `Shape`.

 An algebraic data type is introduced using the `data` keyword, followed by the name of the new type and any type arguments.
-The type's constructors are defined after the equals symbol, and are separated by pipe characters (`|`).
+The type's constructors (i.e. its _data constructors_) are defined after the equals symbol, and are separated by pipe characters (`|`).

 Let's see another example from PureScript's standard libraries.
 We saw the `Maybe` type, which is used to define optional values, earlier in the book.
 Here is its definition from the `maybe` package: